ziem/android-architecture-resources/README.md

 * [AndroidViewModel](https://github.com/inloop/AndroidViewModel) - Separating data and state handling from Fragments or Activities without lots of boilerplate-code.
 * [Base](https://github.com/thiagokimo/Base) - Base is a lightweight library that gives you a clean architecture foundation for your Android MVP's.
 * [Conductor](https://github.com/bluelinelabs/Conductor) - A small, yet full-featured framework that allows building View-based Android applications.
+* [Coordinators](https://github.com/square/coordinators) - Simple lifecycle for your MVWhatever on Android.
 * [EasyMVP](https://github.com/6thsolution/EasyMVP) - A full-featured framework that allows building android applications following the principles of Clean Architecture.
 * [kotgo](https://github.com/nekocode/kotgo) - :flags: An android development framwork on kotlin using MVP architecture.
 * [mosby](https://github.com/sockeqwe/mosby) - A Model-View-Presenter library for modern Android apps.